Robyn Silvernagle: Career

 On maternity leave, Silvernagle did not play with her team for the first few events of the 2021–22 season.
 Jessie Hunkin took over skipping duties during this time, with Becca Hebert coming in to throw second.
 Due to the COVID-19 pandemic in Canada, the qualification process for the 2021 Canadian Olympic Curling Trials had to be modified to qualify enough teams for the championship.
 In these modifications, Curling Canada created the 2021 Canadian Curling Pre-Trials Direct-Entry Event, an event where eight teams would compete to try to earn one of two spots into the 2021 Canadian Olympic Curling Pre-Trials.
 Team Silvernagle qualified for the Pre-Trials Direct-Entry Event as the third seed.
 The team qualified for the playoffs through the B Event, giving them two chances to secure a spot in the Pre-Trials.
 They then, however, lost 10–8 to Kerry Galusha and 8–6 to Jill Brothers, finishing third and not advancing.
 With Silvernagle back in the lineup, the team qualified for three straight quarterfinals at the Boundary Ford Curling Classic, the SaskTour Women's Moose Jaw event and the Red Deer Curling Classic.
 In December 2021, they won the Swift Current Women's Spiel, defeating Michelle Englot 8–3 in the championship game.
 In the new year, Team Silvernagle competed in the 2022 Saskatchewan Scotties Tournament of Hearts where they entered as the third seeds.
 They qualified for the playoffs through the C Event before being eliminated by Amber Holland in the 3 vs. 4 page playoff game.
+The team disbanded following the provincial championship.

+While initially taking a step back for the 2022–23 season, Silvernagle formed a new team with Kelly Schafer, Sherry Just and longtime teammate Kara Thevenot with the goal of representing Saskatchewan at the 2023 Scotties Tournament of Hearts.
+They entered the last chance qualifier for the provincial championship only having had one practice as a team.
+After losing their first game, they rattled off five straight victories to qualify for 2023 Saskatchewan Scotties Tournament of Hearts in Estevan.
+There, they continued to build momentum with wins over many higher ranked teams to qualify for the playoffs through the B side.
+After dropping the 1 vs. 2 game to Nancy Martin, Team Silvernagle bounced back to beat Sherry Anderson in the semifinal to qualify for the provincial final.
+Facing Team Martin once again, Team Silvernagle took the lead in the second end and never trailed en route to an 8–4 victory and the 2023 Saskatchewan provincial championship title.
+This qualified Silvernagle for her third Scotties which was held in Kamloops, British Columbia.
+The team struggled at the national championship, finishing 2–6 through the round robin with wins over Alberta's Kayla Skrlik and Nunavut's Brigitte MacPhail.